 People who want to invest in the markets often wonder where to begin.
-The more important question should be where do you want to end up and to get there what is the best strategy.
-If you’re thinking short-term one option is to go low risk to preserve the value of your investment just don’t expect huge returns.
+The more important question should be – where do you want to end up and to get there what is the best strategy.
+If you’re thinking short-term investing, one option would be to go low risk to preserve the value of your investment.
+However, with this strategy don’t expect huge returns.
 Long-term investing can be more rewarding but it also requires a bit more patience.
-Ultimately what needs to prevail is the fact that you need a Forex trading strategy that fits your own personality.
+Ultimately, what needs to prevail is that traders need a Forex trading strategy that fits their personality and investment goals.

 What is an Investment Strategy?